 Timeline: The entire examination, including the written and oral portions, must be completed within 30 days.
 An application for candidacy must be submitted via gradforms.osu.edu at least two weeks before the oral examination.
 The candidacy examination can be taken at any time during business hours when the university is open -- including summer terms and breaks.

-Other Requirements: All pre-candidacy requirements of the Mathematics Department as well as all credit and residency requirements by the Graduate School have to be fulfilled by the end of the term prior to taking the exam.
+Other Requirements: All pre-candidacy requirements of the Mathematics Department, as well as all credit and residency requirements of the Graduate School, have to be fulfilled by the end of the term prior to taking the exam.
 Candidates also need to be enrolled for at least 3 hours at the graduate level (excluding foreign language classes) during the term of the exam.

 Post-Candidacy & Dissertation Research